Modeling Inlet and Outlet Boundary Conditions

 Selection Method: Edges

-Once the inlet or outlet has been created, all of its characteristics can be configured through the options in the Property Grid—including boundary condition type, magnitude, operation duration, and more (for additional details, refer to the previously provided documentation).
+Once the inlet or outlet has been created, all of its characteristics can be configured through the options in the Property Grid—including boundary condition type, magnitude, operation duration, and more.
 Whether the boundary condition functions as an inlet or an outlet depends on how these parameters are defined.

-For example, if the boundary condition type is set to Velocity and the direction vector points into the control volume, the boundary acts as an inlet, since fluid enters the domain.
-If the same settings are used but the direction is reversed—pointing outward from the control volume—the boundary becomes an outlet.
+If, for example, the boundary condition type is set to Velocity and the direction vector points into the control volume, the boundary acts as an inlet, since fluid enters the domain.
+If the direction is reversed—pointing outward from the control volume—the boundary becomes an outlet.
 This logic applies broadly to velocity and flow-rate boundary conditions.

-Some boundary condition types are restricted by design: certain options can only be used as inlets (such as inlet single pulse, inlet multipulse, and recirculation return), while others can only function as outlets, based on how they are implemented in the solver.
+Some boundary condition types are restricted by design: certain options can only be used as inlets (such as inlet single-pulse, inlet multi-pulse, and recirculation return), while others can only be used as outlets.

 As a general guideline, inlets and outlets should be defined using realistic physical properties, such as velocity, pressure, or flow rate.
 Whenever possible, they should be positioned far from regions of strong disturbances to minimize backflow or artificial acceleration effects.

-For single phase simulations, maintain mass or volume balance within the system—because volume is conserved, the total inflow must equal the total outflow.
-In practical terms, defining an inlet requires defining at least one outlet to satisfy mass continuity (if the mass is not conserved, the LB density will increase/decrease leading to an incorrect solution or simulation divergence).
+For single-phase simulations, maintain mass or volume balance within the system—because volume is conserved, the total inflow must equal the total outflow.
+In practical terms, defining an inlet requires defining at least one outlet to satisfy mass continuity.
+If the mass is not conserved, the LB density will increase or decrease, leading to an incorrect solution or simulation divergence.

 ../_images/bc-4.png